3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

 As we can see in the example, the pod is tagged with app=demoweb, to show what app this belongs to.
 We also have a tag for the version, in case we are running multiple versions at the same time.
 Finally, this example also includes a tag for the relevant contact.
 This would enable us to filter all pods managed by a certain user.

+Let's try to apply this to our hello-cisco pod that we deployed before.
+Labels are part of the metadata section in the defintion.
+Everything else would stay the same though.

 ```yaml
 apiVersion: v1
 kind: Pod